Waziup/learning-center-content/content/en/solutions/fire_smoke_detection/guide.md

 }
 ```

-At this point, all we need to do is drop the water pump in a water resevoir and attach a pipe to the outlet of the pump, to the plant.
+At this point, all we need to do is flash the above code to the Wazidev and place the entire unit in our desired room/space for sensing.

-we can also setup notifications on WaziCloud, for when the relay turns ON or OFF.
-We can use the soil figures we used in the previous example.
-That is `800` for dry soil(Relay ON) and `350` for a wet soil(Relay OFF).
+we can also setup notifications on WaziCloud, for when the temperature, smoke or gas threshold conditions are met.
+Kindly see the lectures under **Module 5 Lecture 3** for how to setup a Notifications on Wazicloud.